-The waste storage area will be located near the site entrance to enable access and allow sufficient space for the required skip bins and servicing requirements.
+The waste storage area will be located adjacent to the entrance to the site to enable access and allow sufficient space for the required skip bins and servicing requirements.
 The storage area will also be flexible in order to cater for change of use throughout demolition and construction works.